JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-nonconvex-optimization.md

 	x_{k+1} = \mathrm{prox}_{\gamma R}\; \left( x_k - \gamma g_k\right)
     \end{array}\right.\end{array}$$

-## 2. Generic Optimization Problem with Nonconvex Nonsmooth Term
+## 2. Nonconvex Optimization Problem with Nonconvex Nonsmooth Term

 We now consider a variant where the non-smooth part can be nonconvex.
 In particular, we consider optimization problems of the form